LONG STORY SHORT:

 Brian Floca was born and raised in Temple, Texas.
 He graduated from Brown University, received his MFA from the School of Visual Arts, and now lives and works in Brooklyn, New York.

-In addition to the Caldecott Medal, his books have received four Robert F. Sibert Honor awards, an Orbis Pictus Award, an Orbis Pictus Honor, a silver medal from the Society of Illustrators, and have twice been selected for The New York Times' annual 10 Best Illustrated Books list.
+In addition to the Caldecott, Brian's books have received four Robert F. Sibert Honor awards, an Orbis Pictus Award, an Orbis Pictus Honor, a silver medal from the Society of Illustrators, and have twice been selected for The New York Times' annual 10 Best Illustrated Books list.

 Brian Floca was born and raised in Temple, Texas.
 He graduated from Brown University and received his MFA from the School of Visual Arts.